By Tereza Klimesova and Martina Sandrucci

 What is wrong with EU?

-former’s interests, putting the Union in a weak position.
+Secondly, EU diplomacy has shown its incapacity to stand by the former’s interests, putting the Union in a weak position.
 Lastly, the most persistent problem is the significant energy dependency on Russian natural resources, which seems to be intensifying in the future due to the new Nord Stream 2.